BaseLang’s Progression System – How it Works

 How Do I Increase My BaseLang Level?

 You can also see a description of the level you are currently on, along with information on what the level entails.
-This top section shows your progress through the curriculum as a whole (with the idea that once your level is 10, you are socially fluent).
-The progress bar around your photo indicates your progress out of the entire curriculum.
+This top section shows your progress through the curriculum as a whole (with the idea that once you complete level 9, you are socially fluent).
+The progress bar indicates your progress through the entire curriculum.

-In this example, there are 11 of 21 core lessons completed, which means there are 10 more core lessons.
+In this example, there are 8/10 core lessons completed, which means there are 2 more core lessons.

-Likewise, there is one elective to be completed, with 14 out of 15 electives already done.
-You can take any elective to fulfill this requirement – the idea is that you are learning vocab related to your interests.
+Likewise, there are a few electives to be completed.
+You can take any elective to fulfill this requirement – the idea is that you are learning vocabulary related to your interests.

 Marking Lessons As Completed